metilda-uw/metilda/README.md

 1) Set `Configuration file` to `<REPO_DIR>\frontend\tslint.json`

 ## Tests

+### Unit Tests
 After configuring your build environment, run tests locally using `./bin/runTests.sh`.

 Note, tests are also run prior to a push in `./bin/push.sh`.
-Upon being pushed, the test suite is also run on travis ci.
+Upon being pushed, the test suite is also run on Travis CI.

+### Load Tests
+To test web server behavior under load conditions use `./bin/loadTests.sh XXX` where XXX is 5, 50, or 500 (the number of simulated users).

-### Travis CI Prequisites
+### Travis CI Configuration
-Running tests in a travis ci pipeline requires that you have:
+Changing the Travis CI pipeline configuration requires that you have:
 - Installed travis CLI
 - Installed heroku CLI
 - Repo hosted on GitHub
 - Personal access token from your GitHub account

-### Travis CI Configuration
-The `.travis.yml` file contains the configuration for running tests on travis ci.
+The `.travis.yml` file contains the configuration for running tests on Travis CI.
 Note the `secure` field was made using these commands:
 1) `cmd> heroku login`
 1) `cmd> travis login --pro --github-token <YOUR_GIT_HUB_TOKEN>`